ezunconference/eZunConf2013-REST-API-demo/README.md

 ## Install

-  * Clone this Git repository
+  * Clone this git repository
   * Copy or symlink the `demorest` folder into the `web` folder of eZ Publish
   * If you installed [the rewrite rules for a virtual host setup](https://confluence.ez.no/display/EZP51/Virtual+host+setup), you need